oneeve8/kobble-data/content/Githubsupport.md

 Sharing is one of the key features of Kobble.
 To purchase GitHub support, just tap the Home button and select the GitHub tab.

-(Assuming that you are going to have a free non github version and a free github version, I would word it like this:)
+(Assuming that you are going to have a free non github version and a free github version, I would word it

 Kobble is free if you opt to have your data stored on your own device, or if you opt to select a public GitHub account.

-If you opt for purchasing Kobble support, this will enable sharing in Kobble.
-You can select either
+If you opt for purchasing Kobble support, this will enable sharing in Kobble

 With an in app purchase of GitHub support, all data is stored in your GitHub account.
 When you enable GitHub support, all data is stored in your GitHub account.
 GitHub support will also enable sharing, one of the key features of Kobble.
 Just tap the Home button and select the GitHub tab.